 TRAINING CONTENT FOR MODULE THREE

-An exploration of working with EMDR and addiction, dissociation, anxiety and somatic experiences.
+An exploration of working with EMDR and somatic experiencing dissociation,.
 Again, this is highly intensive and experiential.
 You will have the opportunity to advance your knowledge and understanding of EMDR so you have an embodied sense of knowing.
 Every aspect of the full course is to offer you a road map and strategy to apply and utilise the three phased approach to working with trauma.

 Again, we start this course by consolidating our experiences and learning from the previous weekend.
 We will also share our success stories and reflect on how our learning of emotion regulation has advanced and enhanced our practice.